BobzGames/htmlgames.github.io/README.md

 NEWS
 ====

-apk update: Thank you Yanir Calisar & Monu (@ Stack Overflow) for helping me with the download link issue when creating large apk's!
+apk update:<br>Thank you Yanir Calisar & Monu (@ Stack Overflow) for helping me with the download link issue when creating large apk's!

 App to be renamed 'Scratch2apk'